Betelhemf567/alu_regex-data-extraction--Betelhemf567-/README.md

    git clone https://github.com/your-username/data-extraction-web-app.git
 2. Open the project folder and edit the regex.js file as needed.

-3. Run the script directly in your browser's developer console or execute it through an HTML file.
+3. Run the script directly in your browser's developer console or on the termminal using node regex.js

 4. View the extracted data in the console.
 ## Technologies Used